Laws, Regulations & Annotations

 4. detailed charts of accounts and account descriptions.

-(1) The taxpayer's computer hardware or software shall accommodate the extraction and conversion of retained machine-sensible records to a standard magnetic record format as provided in subdivision (c)(1)(B).
+(1) The taxpayer's computer hardware or software shall accommodate the extraction and conversion of retained electronic records to a standard magnetic record format as provided in subdivision (c)(1)(B).

 (2) The Board recommends but does not require that taxpayers refer to the National Archives and Record Administration's (NARA) standards for guidance on the maintenance and storage of electronic records, such as the labeling of records, the location and security of the storage environment, the creation of back-up copies, and the use of periodic testing to confirm the continued integrity of the records.